Festivals and Events

 Images of St. Joseph from the Roman Catholic Penang Diocesan Museum, Farquhar Street, Penang.

-Can you name five saints that you have heard of, even if you are not a Catholic?
-The first name that would come to mind is St. Anne, the grandmother of Jesus.
+Can you name five saints, even if you are not Catholic?
+The first name that might come to mind is St. Anne, the grandmother of Jesus.
 The famous church in Bukit Mertajam is dedicated in her honour.
-Of course standing next to Mother Mary, the mother of Jesus, is St. Joseph.
+And of course, standing alongside Mother Mary, the mother of Jesus, is St. Joseph.

 Continue Reading